codelingo/docs/docs/concepts/actions.md

 #### Note:

 We have deprecated flows in favor of actions.
-For now we still support flows so if you are working with a 'codelingo.yaml' file and see the word 'flows' where 'actions' should be, it can be safely ignored.
+Please modify your codelingo.yaml files accordingly.

 <div class="alert alert-info">
   <p style="font-size:16px;">